jundalisay/sp/content/en/research/hitler/mein/volume-1/chapter-12b.md

 Thus she becomes excluded from the ranks of desirable allies.

-For it is not we ourselves alone who are aware of the handicap that results from the existence of fifteen million Marxists, democrats, pacifists and followers of the Centre, in our midst, but foreign nations also recognize this internal burden which we have to bear and take it into their calculations when estimating the value of a possible alliance with us.
+For it is not we ourselves alone who are aware of the handicap that results from the existence of 15 million Marxists, democrats, pacifists and followers of the Centre, in our midst, but foreign nations also recognize this internal burden which we have to bear and take it into their calculations when estimating the value of a possible alliance with us.

 Nobody would wish to form an alliance with a State where the active portion of the population is at least passively opposed to any resolute foreign policy.